jaseg/infiray_irg/README.md

 ## Bugs

 If you find a bug, or find a file that this library can't load, please send me an email at <code@jaseg.de>.
+If your thermal camera isn't supported, please send me an email with one or more example pictures.
+Please make sure there's something of high contrast visible on these pictures, such as a hot cup of tea.

 ## License